OutSystems/OutSystems.SetupTools/docs/New-OSPlatformPrivateKey.md

 ### System.String
 ## NOTES
 If you are installing a farm environment, the private keys from the OutSystems controller and the frontends must match (private.key file).
-With this cmdlet you can pre-generate the key and use the output in the Invoke-OSConfigurationTool.
+With this cmdlet you can pre-generate the key and use the output in the New-OSServerConfig.

 ## RELATED LINKS